Pkadon/Akatsuki-Towa/README.md

 (Cutscenes can be read without replacing any image files.)

 The `.ico` file in both the root folder, and `game/icon` is a placeholder file, please replace it with an icon of your choice.

 ---

+To build into an .exe:
+ 1. Download Ren'Py from here: https://www.renpy.org/
+ 2. Place this folder in your Ren'Py projects folder
+     - then build it from the "Build Distributions" menu within Ren'Py.
+     - or, you can just "Launch Project" from inside Ren'Py.

+---